aspect-build/rules_js/docs/migrate.md

 A few packages have bugs which rely on "hoisting" behavior in yarn or npm, where undeclared dependencies can be loaded because they happen to be installed in an ancestor folder under `node_modules`.

-See <https://pnpm.io/faq#pnpm-does-not-work-with-your-project-here> for more info on the sort of bugs you might find.

-- In many cases, updating your dependencies will fix issues since maintainers are constantly addressing pnpm bugs.
+In many cases, updating your dependencies will fix issues since maintainers are constantly addressing pnpm bugs.

-- You can use Solution 2 in that guide to mitigate broken packages.
-- Do **not** use Solution 3 "shamelessly-hoist" since rules_js doesn't have an emulation mode for this install strategy.
+See <https://pnpm.io/faq#pnpm-does-not-work-with-your-project-here> for other mitigations.

 As long as you're able to run your build and test under pnpm, we expect the behavior of `rules_js` should match.